 This isn’t going to be an article about turning the minds of dispensationalists to the covenant theology bandwagon.
 I feel that covenant theology’s interpretation hermeneutic, which leads to their replacement doctrines – Israel’s existence is essentially replaced by the church – is an arbitrary, willy-nilly type of guidance that encourages the grand spiritualization of vast amounts of Old Testament scripture.
 Their system is far too liberal in its handling of the word of God to suit the disciplined spiritual believer perusing the mind of Christ (I Cor.
 2:7-16).

 Nevertheless, contemporary dispensationalism has wandered off the true course it had in its earliest days, and has given in to pressures and embarrassment from those generally opposed to their system.
 Dispensationalism has fallen prey to the same or similar mistakes made by those in the covenant system, only not to the same degree.
 Covenant theology replaces Israel with the church, while dispensationalism prides itself in not doing this, and instead distinguishes the church from Israel.
 But if I was to characterize all the changes made to dispensationalism over the last 150 years, they all seem to diminish the separation that exists in scripture between Israel and the church.
 An assumed foundational tenant of classical dispensationalism is its marked distinction of Israel and the church from each other – not one replacing the other or one becoming the other, but the two corporate bodies existing separate from each other.
-But modern dispensational teaching has wandered considerably away from the sound foundations it was given by John Nelson Darby, William Kelly, and F. W. Grant in the mid to late 19th century.
-In revised and contemporary dispensationalism the church looks more and more like Israel.
+But modern dispensational teaching has wandered away considerably from the sound foundations it was given by John Nelson Darby, William Kelly, and F. W. Grant in the mid to late 19th century.
+In revised and contemporary dispensationalism the church, unfortunately, looks more and more like Israel.